radix/sureberus/doc/src/cerberus.md

 In Cerberus, you have to invoke Python code to register schemas.
 This means you can't describe a recursive schema without writing custom Python code (as far as I have been able to figure out, anyway).
-With Sureberus, you can take advanteg of the [`registry`](./directives.md#registry) directive which allows you to declare named schemas.
+With Sureberus, you can take advantage of the [`registry`](./directives.md#registry) directive which allows you to declare named schemas.
 This means that recursive schemas are easy to define in Sureberus.
 See [Schema registries](./schema-registries.md) for more information.